 • They have a written certificate incident procedure — short and operational

 None of these requirements are difficult to meet with the right tooling.
 They are very difficult to meet with spreadsheets and calendar reminders.
+The guide on ISO 27001 and TLS certificates covers the specific control requirements in more detail.

 Preparing for an audit: checklist